Rabiya-kani/Rabiya-Selenium-TestNG-Framework_NyTimes/README.md

 - testSearchForArticle() : This Test Validate the Searching functionality (like Breaking News, Flash News...)
 - testTopStoriesForGivenTab() : This will validate the TopStories Section in Any Tab
 - testSubscribe() : This Will validate the subcribe functionality
+- testVerifyDate(): It verify the page date and system date